Industrial IoT

 Real-Time Predictive Analytics

-Some Industrial Internet of Things (IIoT) Applications
+Some Applications of the Industrial Internet of Things (IIoT)

 Sanitation